 Sean Cleland is a Na Hoku Award-winning songwriter, guitarist, and vocalist based out of Honolulu, Hawai'i.
 Described as an "innovative singer-songwriter and prolific performer [who] plays pop, rock, and soul" by The Honolulu Star-Advertiser, his music straddles the line between new and classic, refined and raw, solitary and cosmopolitan.

-Sean was born in Honolulu, Hawaii, but was raised for most of his life in the California wine country.
-He began playing music at the age of 13, and has never looked back.
-He attended college in southern California earning a degree in Philosophy, all the while playing and honing what he knew to be his primary passion - music.
+Sean was born in Honolulu, Hawaii, but raised for most of his life in the California wine country.
+He is Hawaiian-Chinese and Scots-Irish/English.
+Sean began playing music at the age of 13, and has never looked back.
+He attended college in southern California earning a degree in philosophy, all the while playing and honing what he knew to be his primary passion.
 He returned to the islands in 2009 and immediately felt a deep connection to his Hawaiian heritage as he began to develop his music career in earnest.
-He is of Hawaiian-Chinese and Scots-Irish/English descent...every part of his history informs his art today.